 Yes, that “threatening” tongue is simply collecting samples of chemical molecules in the surrounding air for delivery to the vomeronasal organ, or “Jacobson’s Organ,” located on the roof of the mouth, where a human’s soft palate would be.
 (Humans have this organ, too, located in the nasal cavity above the roof of the mouth.)

 Here’s what goes on, and it’s rather fascinating: The snake flicks its tongue out through its “lips” and wildly waves it around in the air to catch microscopic particles in receptors on its tongue.
 It then draws its tongue in and deposits those particles into the Jacobson’s Organ, where they’re sorted by chemical type and analyzed.
-Each receptor is specialized to receive a specific type of chemical.
+Each receptor is specialized to receive a specific kind of chemical.
 It’s like a mini-lab in there!
 While this is going on, the tongue is already back outside, snatching more particles.

 The amount of tongue-flicking is directly related to changes in the snake’s environment.
 When we approach a snake, we’re a perceived change, and the tongue shifts into overdrive.